 1. How it Works

-- Counseling for adults and children
+- Counseling for adults and children, and mental health services for adults

 - Call the NYC Domestic Violence Hotline at 800-621-4673 or 800-810-7444 (if you are hearing impaired), or call 311 and ask for the Domestic Violence Hotline